graphops/file-hosting-service/docs/client_guide.md

 ### Getting Started

 1. Download and install the source code.
-2. Gather configurations: Identify the CID of the desired subfile, registered indexer endpoints, a local path for storing the downloaded files, private key (or mnemonics) of a wallet valid for Escrow payments, (optional) Obtain a free query auth token for limited access.
+2. Gather configurations: Identify the CID of the desired Bundle, registered indexer endpoints, a local path for storing the downloaded files, private key (or mnemonics) of a wallet valid for Escrow payments, (optional) Obtain a free query auth token for limited access.
 3. Use the CLI commands to download files.

 Enjoy seamless access to a vast world of data!